devmikealex/password-generator/README.md

 It's just a password generator written in TypeScript.

+Technology stack: **TypeScript, SASS, Webpack**

 ![preview](./docs/assets/preview-pg.jpg)

 In the settings, you can choose the **length** of the password and the **character set** for generation.
 You can immediately generate several passwords and choose the one you like.